Lettuce Library based Redis Cluster Development vector

 </dependency>

-RDBMS provides a JDBC interface-based driver, and the Spring Framework provides an interface that easily registers the driver as a Spring Bean.
-Lettuce is based on the Spring Data Redis library and can be easily registered and used in the Spring Framework.
-It calls the Connection Pool and Redis Operation objects in the form of Spring Beans.
+RDBMS provides a driver based on the JDBC interface, and Spring Framework provides the corresponding.
+Provides an interface that easily registers drivers as Spring Beans.
+Lettuce is based on the Spring Data Redis library and integrates easily with the Spring Framework.
+It can be registered and used.
+Calls the Connection Pool and Redis Operation objects as Spring Beans.

 <dependency>